Rotary Coolers: Convective vs. Indirect Water Deluge

 Technical Writer

-In some convective rotary coolers, it is necessary to line the inlet of the rotary drum with refractory, because some material temperatures may exceed the design temperature of the rotary drum shell.
+In some convective rotary coolers, it is necessary to line the inlet of the rotary drum with refractory, because some material temperatures may exceed the design temperature of the rotary drum shell, typically carbon steel.
 The refractory is installed in the front end of the rotary cooler until the material has reached a temperature that the shell can handle.
 At this point, the refractory stops, and internal lifting flights begin to shower the material.

 Indirect Rotary Coolers